Skip to main content

 Who needs to get an eVisa?

-Most BRPs and EU Settlement Scheme (EUSS) biometric residence cards (BRCs) expire on 31 December 2024, and anyone who uses a BRP is urged to access their eVisa now at www.gov.uk/eVisa, and to help family members and friends to access theirs.
+Most BRPs and EU Settlement Scheme (EUSS) biometric residence cards (BRCs) expired on 31 December 2024, and anyone who uses a BRP is urged to access their eVisa now at www.gov.uk/eVisa, and to help family members and friends to access theirs.
 An EUSS BRC is a BRC that was issued following a successful application to the EU Settlement Scheme.
+Anyone granted permission from 1st November 2024 should create an account to access their eVisa, if they don't already have one.

 Everyone must have their own UKVI account.
 Where a child under the age of 18 is unable to create and manage their own account, a parent or guardian should do this for them.
 You can read more about creating a UKVI account for a child here.